belle2/basf2/online_book/basf2/vertex_fitting.rst

 Introduction
 ------------

-In the broadest sense, decay fitting is the technique by which one uses prior knowledge on the nature of a decay to improve the measurement of its observables.
+In the broadest sense, we call vertex fitting a technique in which one uses prior knowledge on the nature of a decay to improve the measurement of its observables.
-The fits we are going to perform are of two there are two main types of fitting:
+The fits we are going to perform are of two main types:

 * **Geometric Fitting:** We use the fit to determine the decay vertex of the particle.
-Usually this is done by fitting the tracks of its charged decay products, which we know originate from a common point.
-Additional information could be available and can be added - for example, if the particle is short lived, we can apply an IP constraint, i.e. fit the beam spot together with the tracks.
-If there's only one track, this is the only way to obtain a vertex.
+Usually this is done by fitting together the tracks of its charged decay products, which we know originate from a common point.
+Additional information could be available - for example, if the particle is short lived, we can improve this by adding an IP constraint, i.e. fit the beam spot together with the tracks.
+If there's only one track, using the beam spot is the only way to obtain a vertex.

 .. warning::